robertmartin8/ReasonableDeviations/_notes/FoCS.md

 - In the base case, we cons the current `chg` to a list of all possible `chgs` and return it.
 - At any point, if `amt` is zero, we stop and return `chgs`.
 - Otherwise, we deduct the coin at the top of the till from `amt` and continue (same as in greedy).
-At the same time we recursively explore other possibilities (e.g ignore the biggest coin even if we can use it).
+At the same time we recursively explore other possibilities (e.g. ignore the biggest coin even if we can use it).

 ### Defining a set